HOW AND WHERE TO BUY BIKES ONLINE

-- Custom builds – a bike that the store will build from the frame, components and wheels an individual customer specifies.
+- Custom builds – a bike that the store will build from the frame, components, and wheels an individual customer specifies.

-While most local bike shops will sell two or three brands of enthusiast-level bikes, the best online stores that sell bikes will offer and stock more bike brands, levels and build options.
+While most local bike shops will sell two or three brands of enthusiast-level bikes, the best online stores that sell bikes will offer and stock many more bike brands, levels and build options.
 They are able to do this because they have a larger and more varied customer base.